aheald-quadball/us-quadball-rulebook/rulebook.md

 a.
 All requirements and procedures for ejected players must be followed (See: 9.1.6.
 Ejection).
 D. Penalty cards result in the following turnovers:
 i.
 Any ball that the fouling player possessed or acted on from the time of the foul until play was stopped must be turned over to the opposing team.
 This includes any balls that the fouled team was prevented from possessing by the foul. ii.
-If a delayed penalty results in a card and the fouled team lost the quadball between the time of the foul and the stoppage of play, the quadball is turned over to the fouled team. iii.For yellow and red cards, if the fouling team is in possession of the quadball or if the quadball is loose, the quadball is turned over to the opposing team.
+If a delayed penalty results in a card and the fouled team lost the Quadball between the time of the foul and the stoppage of play, the Quadball is turned over to the fouled team. iii.For yellow and red cards, if the fouling team is in possession of the Quadball or if the Quadball is loose, the Quadball is turned over to the opposing team.
 E. If a player receives a third yellow card in the same game, the player must receive a red card after being shown the yellow card.
 F. Play is resumed.